Mokkapps/website/src/content/posts/2020/2020-11-23___my-top-angular-interview-questions/index.md

 ## 1. What is Angular?
 What is the difference between Angular and Vue.js / React?

 [Angular](https://angular.io) is an application design framework and development platform for creating efficient and sophisticated single-page apps.
 Angular is built entirely in TypeScript and uses it as a primary language.
-As it is a framework it has many useful built-in features like routing, forms, HTTP client, Internationalization (i18n), animations and many more.
+As it is a framework it has many useful built-in features like routing, forms, HTTP client, Internationalization (i18n), animations, and many more.

 [Vue.js](https://vuejs.org/) and [React](https://reactjs.org/) are no application frameworks but JavaScript libraries to build user interfaces.